JeffDeCola/my-go-examples/api/something-youtube-content-id-api/README.md

 *** UNDER CONSTRUCTION - CHECK BACK SOON ***
 ```

-`something-youtube-content-id` _is an api for YouTube's Rights Management System._
+`something-youtube-content-id` _is an example of
+api for YouTube's Rights Management System._

 ## AUTHORIZATION OAuth 2.0